 Layers of Protection:

 The atmosphere of the earth is composed of several layers.
 Humans reside in the troposphere, which reaches 6 miles in altitude.
 Within this layer, ground-level ozone can form through chemical reactions between local air pollutants such as nitrous oxides, volatile organic compounds and sunlight.
 Next is the stratosphere, reaching from 6 to 31 miles.
-This area holds the most atmospheric ozone, typically between 9-15 miles in altitude.
+This area holds the most atmospheric ozone; typically between 9-15 miles in altitude.
 The ozone layer in the stratosphere absorbs a portion of the radiation from the sun, preventing it from reaching the planet’s surface.
-Ozone in the stratosphere plays a very different role to that in the layer below.
+Ozone in the stratosphere plays a very different role than in the layer below.
 The next layer is the ozone layer, which plays a crucial role in absorbing potentially dangerous ultraviolet UV-B radiation from the sun.
 The ozone layer typically absorbs 97-99% of incoming UV-B radiation, making this layer critical to protect.
 Let’s take a look at the current facts on the ozone layer.

-- It takes decades to cleanse CFCs and other ozone depleting substances from the atmosphere, so even after the Montreal Protocol went into effect, their concentrations did not peak until around 1998 and are still high.
+- It takes decades to cleanse CFCs and other ozone-depleting substances from the atmosphere; so even after the Montreal Protocol went into effect, their concentrations did not peak until around 1998, and are still high.

 - Global Ozone is expected to revert to its 1980 thickness in the next 55 years.